 The need in every society is peculiar but for this group of people, the needs are similar in that a support system is required especially when it seems one is doing it all alone.

-Like Aaron and Hur in Ex 17 supporting Moses and keeping his hands up until the battle was won, this special group of people often require support (spiritual, emotional, legal, financial, etc) when it is difficult to go on alone.
+Like Aaron and Hur in Exodus 17. supporting Moses and keeping his hands up until the battle was won, this special group of people often require support (spiritual, emotional, legal, financial, etc) when it is difficult to go on alone.

-All this contributed to making the evening very cosy, warm and relaxing.
-The first guest was welcomed about 6:00pm
+All this contributed to making the evening very cozy, warm, and relaxing.
+The first guest was welcomed about 6:00 pm

 Pastor Nomthi shared her personal story and exhorted people to hold on.
 She spoke of being raised by a single parent and how important having an identity is.
 Pastor Nomthi spoke on the importance of “identity” and how God wanted every child to have an identity citing Jesus as an example.

-Pastor Taiwo shared briefly on his experience as a single parent.
-He thereafter encouraged participants to ask questions which would be answered with the help of the Holy Spirit using the word of God.
+Pastor Taiwo shared briefly his experience as a single parent.
+He thereafter encouraged participants to ask questions that would be answered with the help of the Holy Spirit using the word of God.

 The questions were varied from moving on after a broken relationship, societal (and church) pressures to marry, difficulty marrying a single parent, relationships with married people, etc.